rochards/learning-cs/kubernetes-course/README.md

 Type `chmod +x deploy.sh` to give the file execution permission, and then run it to deploy the applications.
 The same might be done for the `destroy.sh` file.
 After deploy, you can type `minikube service mongo-express-service` to open mongo express on your browser.

+## Creating ingress to expose kubernetes-dashboard

+- to provide an ingress nginx controller in minikube type: `minikube addons enable ingress`.
+- you'll find a Pod of ingress nginx controller running if you type: `kubectl get pod -n ingress-nginx`.
+- you'll notice that there is available a **kubernetes-dashboard** namespace if you type: `kubectl get ns`.
+- we need the **kubernetes-dashboard** internal Service that answers on port 80.
+To check the service, type: `kubectl get service -n kubernetes-dashboard`.
+- now you just need to apply the `kubernetes-dashboard/dashboard-ingress.yaml` file by typing: `kubectl apply -f dashboard-ingress.yaml`.
+- to check the created ingress and the associated IP address, type: `kubectl get ingress -n kubernetes-dashboard`.
+- now you'll need to create a entry in `/etc/hosts` file mapping the IP address found above to the Host **dashboard.com**, e.g,: `192.168.49.2    dashboard.com`.
+- now open the **dashboard.com** on browser and you'll be able to see the K8s dashboard